Gold: Greatest Hits (Steps album): Composition

 Gold: Greatest Hits consists of all the singles that Steps released, except for "You'll Be Sorry".
 It is notable that the single was not included on the compilation, although "Here and Now" was included.
 Four new tracks including "Chain Reaction" were featured on the album.
 A song called "Only in My Dreams" was written by the five members of the group with long-time collaborator Frampton, and was the only song from the album not to be released as a single or to be performed live.

 The US version was released under the name The Best of Steps.
 The version of "One for Sorrow" on this album is the original mix, not the US Mix.
 The US version of the album features three singles that were not released in the US—"Better Best Forgotten", "Chain Reaction", and "Words Are Not Enough".
 This version of the album did not include all of Steps' singles.

 Commercial performance

-Two weeks after the album was released it reached number one in the UK Albums Chart and spent two weeks at the top of the chart.
+On the first week of release the album went straight to Number 1 on the UK Albums Chart spending two weeks at the top of the chart.
+Registering a third non-consecutive week at Number 1 on 17/11/2001.
 It has sold over a million copies, giving the album a certification of x4 Platinum.